Clеaning a Gеorgе Forеman Grill & Griddlе is a crucial yеt oftеn ovеrlookеd aspect of maintaining this popular kitchеn appliancе.

 - Joshua, Writer for The Fun Times Guide

-Placing a moist paper towel on your warm grill will help lift the grease and grime.
-Once you've finished cooking your food and your grill has cooled down, lay down a few paper towels on top of your grill and close the lid.
+This will help lift the grease and grime.
+Once you've finished cooking your food and your grill has cooled down, lay a few paper towels on top of your grill and close the lid.

-Once you've let the paper towel sit for a while, clean the grill down with some soapy water and a wet sponge.
+Once you've let the paper towel sit, clean the grill with some soapy water and a wet sponge.

 Always be careful when using these methods.
-To avoid fires, make sure the grill isn't too hot when placing the paper towels.
+To avoid fires, ensure the grill isn't too hot when placing the paper towels.

-Also, be sure to unplug the electrical plug when using water to clean your grill.
+Also, unplug the electrical plug when using water to clean your grill.